 Amendments Nos.
 1 to 3, inclusive, 5, 6 and 12 to 14, inclusive, are related and may be discussed together by agreement.

-Health Service Executive (Governance) Bill 2018 [Seanad]: Report Stage
+Health Service Executive (Governance) Bill 2018 [Seanad]: Report and Final Stages

 In page 9, to delete lines 10 and 11 and substitute the following: